Drjewellmd/MAGSBHO-AI-Safety-Prototype/README.md

 ---

 ### Safety Tradeoff (False Negatives vs False Positives)
 The model is intentionally calibrated to prioritize **recall over precision** for escalation decisions, minimizing false negatives in high-risk conditions at the cost of acceptable false positives.
 This reflects safety-critical system design principles, where missed risks are more dangerous than unnecessary escalation.
+Model evaluation prioritizes safety-critical recall and will be extended with formal validation pipelines.
 ---

 ### Uncertainty Handling